cylc/cylc-doc/src/glossary.rst

          [runtime]
              [[foo]]

-      Implicit tasks are not allowed by default, as they are often typos.
+      Implicit tasks are not allowed by default because they are too easy to create accidentally by misspelling a task name.
+However, they can be useful placeholders for real tasks during workflow development.
+Enable them with
-      However, it is possible to allow them using :cylc:conf:`flow.cylc[scheduler]allow implicit tasks` during
-      development of a workflow.
+      :cylc:conf:`flow.cylc[scheduler]allow implicit tasks = True`.

       See also: